javierlopezdeancos/my-typescript-solid-examples/src/O.md

 ```

 ## ✔️  GOOD EXAMPLE

-  > In this case we have two classes with splited responsabilies.
+  > In this case we have two classes with split responsibilities.
-    `CarLogger` has the responsability to log in console some actions
+  `CarLogger` has the responsibility to log in console some actions
   to car injected by params.

 ```ts
 interface IBrandCar extends Car {